cancui/EMG-Signal-Processing-Library/README.md

 	3. Frequencies that are low and high frequency noise are determined by the "min_EMG_frequency_" and "max_EMG_frequency_" constructor arguments
 	4. Rectify the signal
 	5. Take a moving average of the signal
-- The resulting filtered signal is indirectly proportional to the effort exherted by the muscle the sensor is attached to.
+- The resulting filtered signal is indirectly proportional to the effort exerted by the muscle the sensor is attached to.

 -------------------------------------------